Agile Strategy

 Source: venture.idea

-Within this framework, it must be ensured that all relevant strategic options are always available and prioritized.
+In this context, it must be ensured that all relevant strategic options are always available and prioritized.
 Since these can no longer be taken up purely opportunistically with increasing complexity, speed and volatility in the market, this requires processes and methods for the systematic identification, iterative development and rapid validation of strategic options.
 In short: strategy development must become more agile and more systematic at the same time!

 Strategic framework and process for agile strategy development